CAPTCHA Integration Guide

 2. Add the Challenge Container

 Add a div element with the ID challenge-container where you want the CAPTCHA widget to appear.
+To run the challenge in managed mode, add a data-mode="managed" attribute.

 Customization Options